vmware/esx-boot/README.md

 ## Releases & Major Branches

 We started esx-boot's github repository with the ESXi 6.7u1 version of esx-boot as the root of the main (master) branch.
-We'll push updates for each released version of the bootloader, but we usually won't push work-in-progress updates.
+We push updates for each released version of the bootloader, but we don't generally push work-in-progress updates.
+We sometimes push small updates to fix compile issues discovered in the github release.

-Newer esx-boot versions are always kept compatible with older versions of the ESXi vmkernel (though not vice versa!), so we usually do not branch esx-boot even when an older ESXi release needs a bugfix; we simply pull in the newest stable version from the main branch.
-The one exception since we created this github repository is 6.7p01 on the vsphere67 branch, which cherry-picked a couple of small fixes from main.
-Another oddity is that 7.0.1a is an *older* version that 7.0.1;
+Newer esx-boot versions are always kept compatible with older versions of the ESXi vmkernel (though not vice versa!), so we won't necessarily branch esx-boot even when an older ESXi release needs a bugfix; we may simply pull in the newest stable version from the main branch.
+There are a few exceptions where we created branches and made point fixes for ESXi patch releases.
-the 7.0.1a patch release of ESXi temporarily moved back to an older bootloader to work around an installer issue.

 If you are interested in versions of esx-boot that have been used in ESXi releases prior to the start of this repository, they are